KEVINHKUST/Electrodynamic-Tether-Satellite-Dynamics-Modelling/README.md

 # Independent Project Thesis

-This repository is mainly about the Project Thesis Tex Writing File.
+This repository is mainly about my Master of Science in Aeronautical Engineering AESF6950 Aeronautical Independent Project Thesis Writing.

-Using the Better HKUST LaTeX Thesis Template adjusted by Cheedoong. https://github.com/Cheedoong/hkust-latex-thesis
+The thesis is writing in LaTex using the Better HKUST LaTeX Thesis Template adjusted by Cheedoong. https://github.com/Cheedoong/hkust-latex-thesis

 The report can be found at the KaiwenChen_Report.pdf file.